MatthieuXMoreau/EarlyPallialNeurogenesis/README.md

-# Early Pallial Neurogenesis

 To add :
-- graphical abstract
 - link to the paper

-## Download raw and processed datasets
+## Download raw and processed dataset

 To add :
-- link to GEO and meta.data)
+- link to GEO count matrix and metadata
 - link to ENA

-## Code to quality control and preprocessing
+## Links to main figures RMarkdown reports

 [Preprocessing and QC script](./html-Reports/Quality_Control.html)

-## Code to main figures

 | Figure 1 | Figure 2 | Figure 5 |
 |-|-|-|